 The 2019 paintball season saw the rise and fall of household names and newcomers alike.
 Perennial contenders San Antonio X-Factor finally made it back to the top while once-dominant Edmonton Impact looked distinctly mortal.
 The ever-mercurial Seattle Uprising seemed, at long last, to put it all together, while newcomer San Diego Aftermath stormed out of the gate in Las Vegas only to tear themselves apart as the season went on.
 Several weeks removed from World Cup and sitting squarely in the paintball calendar’s winter dead zone, it’s time to look back at the major trends of the 2019 National Xball League season and consider what they might mean for the year ahead.

 This is part one of a two-part recap of the 2019 NXL season.
-Part two, focusing on the NXL’s mid- and lower-tier teams, will be available next week.
+Part two, focusing on the NXL’s mid- and lower-tier teams, is available here.

 San Antonio X-Factor Returns to Glory